Meet Dr. Jason Snowden

 What to Expect

-Furthermore, the procedure itself is an outpatient procedure at WMMC and patients and typically in and out on the same day with very little recovery time.
+The procedure itself is outpatient, with most patients in and out the same day and minimal recovery time.

 Conclusion